h3abionet/h3agwas/assoc/README.md

   * `gcta_bin` : binary for gcta
   * `gcta_h2_ldscore` [default 200kb]
   * `gcta_mem_reqmgrm` : [default 40GB]
+  * `params.gcta_reml_alg` : see reml-alg :  Specify the algorithm to run REML iterations, 0 for average information (AI), 1 for Fisher-scoring and 2 for EM.
+The default option is 0, i.e. AI-REML, if this option is not specified.  [oa]

 ## 5. MetaAnalysis pipeline : `assoc/meta-assoc.nf`